actuated-umi/actuated-umi-gripper/README.md

   <p align="center">
     This repository provides an actuated, open-source version of the popular <a href="https://umi-gripper.github.io">UMI gripper</a>.
     Designed to be cost-effective and modular, this gripper uses 3D-printed components to ensure accessibility and reproducibility.
     With a Dynamixel motor for actuation, you can assemble the gripper yourself using the included design files and guidelines.
-This repository contains the mechanical design files and printable components, enabling you to build and customize the gripper to suit your needs. <br />
+    This repository contains the mechanical design files and printable components, enabling you to build and customize the gripper to suit your needs.
+    This project would not have been possible without the earlier efforts of Chi et al. (2024) and the work of Clayton Haight.
+For more information about the prior works, please see the <a href="#acknowledgements">Acknowledgements</a> Section. <br />
     <a href="https://actuated-umi.github.io"><strong>For more information about actuated-UMI, visit the project page »</strong></a> <br />
   </p>
 </div>